immcantation/scoper/docs/topics/defineClonesScope.md

 Note
 -------------------

-To assess the performance of clonal assignment process check `clonesAnalysis`.
+To assess the performance of clonal assignment process check `analyzeClones`.

 References